SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The *return type* specifies the type of the element being accessed.

 As with computed properties,
-subscript declarations provide support for reading and writing the value of the accessed elements.
+subscript declarations support reading and writing the value of the accessed elements.
 The getter is used to read the value, and the setter is used to write the value.
 The setter clause is optional,